ajs17/memills/content/people/mills-edward-hallock-1819-family/features/me-mills.md

   {{% mefig "1926-04-07-ithaca-journal" "300" /%}}
 </div>

+Two articles in the 14 Jul 1934 (p3) and 20 Nov 1934 (p5) issues of The Ithaca Journal tell of $135 in cash being stolen from M. E. Mills while Emily "was at lunch."
+Despite the information being publicly available, I have chosen not to republish it here out of respect to any descendants of those accused.

 {{% mefig "1935-10-25-ithaca-journal" "300" /%}}

 Identical notices for the Halloween party were run in The Ithaca Journal on 28 Oct and 29 Oct 1935.